Overview

 PERSONAL RELATIONSHIPS

-personal relationships, such as family members.
-These relationships may include jointly held accounts, informal
+relationships, such as family members.
+These relationships may include jointly held accounts, informal financial assistance,

-accounts, there is a potential for perceived or actual conflicts of interest, including the possibility of preferential
+there is a potential for perceived or actual conflicts of interest, including the possibility of preferential treatment or allocation

 SEMINARS & WORKSHOPS

-investing public.
-The seminar materials and any handouts provided may be prepared by an IAR or an unaffiliated
+public.
+The seminar materials and any handouts provided may be prepared by an IAR or an unaffiliated publisher or

-publisher or distributor of investment seminar materials.
-The materials presented at the seminars and in general are
+distributor of investment seminar materials.
+The materials presented at the seminars and in general are intended to be

 ITEM 11 - CODE OF ETHICS, PARTICIPATION & INTEREST IN CLIENT